 Location, Location, Location

-Companies with CMSP are subject to no local income tax, capital gains tax, corporate tax, or sales taxes, and import duties.
-What’s more, friendly immigration laws distinctive of the Cayman Islands maritime services park allow companies to get 5 year renewable work/residency visas for their staff within 5 working days.
+Benefits include a well-regulated and recognised free zone, an appropriately regulated business environment, easy access to North and Latin American markets and more.
+Companies within CEC are subject to no local income tax, capital gains tax, corporate tax, or sales taxes, and import duties.
+Furthermore, friendly immigration laws distinctive of the Cayman Islands maritime services park allow companies to get 5-year renewable work/residency visas for their staff within 5 working days.

 CEC will help you to incorporate and establish your presence in the Cayman Islands so that you can have peace of mind and enjoy all the benefits of your yacht worry-free.
 Find more information about setting up your offshore presence with CEC here.